Skip to main content

 Connection error

-After this process is completed it is possible to use a TON blockchain explorer to verify that the wallet sent four transactions to the addresses previously specified.
+After this process is completed it is possible to use a TON blockchain explorer to verify that the wallet sent four messages to the addresses previously specified.

 NFT Transfersโ€‹

-In addition to regular transactions, users often send NFTs to each other.
+In addition to regular messages, users often send NFTs to each other.
 Unfortunately, not all libraries contain methods that are tailored for use with this type of smart contract.
-Therefore, it is necessary to create code that will allow us to build a transaction for sending NFTs.
+Therefore, it is necessary to create code that will allow us to build a message for sending NFTs.
 First, let's become more familiar with the TON NFT standard.

 Especially, we need to understand TL-B for NFT Transfers in details.

-• query_id: Query ID has no value in terms of transaction processing.
+• query_id: Query ID has no value in terms of message processing.
 The NFT contract doesn't validate it; it only reads it.
-This value can be useful when a service wants to assign a specific query ID to each of its transactions for identification purposes.
+This value can be useful when a service wants to assign a specific query ID to each of its messages for identification purposes.
 Therefore, we will set it to 0.

-• response_destination: After processing the ownership change transaction there will be extra TON.
+• response_destination: After processing the ownership change message there will be extra TON.
 They will be sent to this address, if specified, otherwise remain on the NFT balance.

 • custom_payload: The custom_payload is needed to carry out specific tasks and is not used with ordinary NFTs.